abrensch/statcoding/README.md

  - Java 8 or higher

- - Compile the library:
+ - Compile the library using Maven:

    mvn install

    Recommended use is to just copy the java-sources + unit-tests you are actually using into your project.
-   While in beta, I will not upload the statcoding library to maven-central, and reserve the right to change the binary format created by the library in an imcompatible way.
+   While in beta, I will not upload the statcoding library to maven-central, and reserve the right to change the binary format created by the library in an incompatible way.

 Examples